forcedotcom/packaging/README.md

 ## Description

-A JavaScript library for packaging metadata in your Salesforce project.
+A TypeScript library for packaging metadata in your Salesforce project.
 This library supports both First-Generation packaging (1GP) and Second-Generation packaging (2GP).

 ## Usage